boxyhq/website/docs/directory-sync/events.md

 sidebar_label: Events
 ---

-# Events and Types
+# Events

-SAML Jackson uses webhooks to notify your application any time changes are made to directory users and groups.
+SAML Jackson uses webhooks to notify your application any time changes are made to directory, users, groups, and memberships.

-## Webhook Events
+## User Events

-We'll notify you of the following 8 events.
+We'll notify you of the following 3 events related to users.
 Each event will be sent to the webhook URL you've configured in the Directory Sync app.

 <details>
   <summary>user.created - New user has been assigned to the app.</summary>